Ryan-Manzie/GPT-3PO-Discord-Bot/README.md

 # GPT-3PO-Discord-Bot
-A discord bot that calls to the GPT-3 API to provide interesting AI responses to any prompt given to it.
+A Discord bot that calls to the GPT-3 API to provide interesting AI responses to any prompt given to it.

+To start the bot provide your Open AI API Key and Discord Bot token in the config.yml file.